tynaalban/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2.
 Script that changes the working directory to the user’s home directory.
 Task 3.
 Display current directory contents in a long format Task 4.
 Display current directory contents, including hidden files (starting with .).
 Use the long format.
+Task 5.
+Display current directory contents in long for mat with hidden files. - I love numbers